MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 ### ANALYSIS OF THE INVENTORY TABLE

-First, I check the structure of the inventory table
+First, I checked the structure of the inventory table

 ```sql
 SELECT TOP 5 *